FabulousSpaceCat/week2/README.md

 - [x] Okay actually do grid this time
 - [x] *OMG grid*
 - [x] ~~Can I make~~ I can make grid responsive
+- [x] Tried out the W3.css framework.
+I get it, but I still would rather do it myself.